-- The project must construct a new grade-separated crossing of the railway line east of Royal Park Station to improve connection between Royal Park North and Royal Park South. - Reduce the footprint of the Upfield railway line within Royal Park and ensure infrastructure associated with the rail operations is not located within parkland. - Improve and make safe the connections across the railway at Royal Park Station to better connect tram and bus stops with the Melbourne Zoo and separate the Capital City Trail from station access. - Resolve land management arrangements along the rail corridor including transfer of VicTrack land to City of Melbourne for inclusion within the Parklands.
+- 32. A new-grade separated connection between Royal Park North and Royal Park South strictly in accordance with the Royal Park Master Plan and assessed heritage values of the Park, in a location and with a design to be determined in conjunction with the City of Melbourne. - 33.
+Reduce the footprint of the Upfield railway line within Royal Park and ensure infrastructure associated with the rail operations is not located within parkland. - 34.
+Improve and make safe the connections across the railway at Royal Park Station to better connect tram and bus stops with the Melbourne Zoo and separate the Capital City Trail from station access. - 35.
+Resolve land management arrangements along the rail corridor including transfer of VicTrack land to City of Melbourne for inclusion within the Parklands.